Blueprint for Ocean Action Goal: Marine Protected Areas

-Marine-protected areas have far-reaching benefits to local ecosystems and communities.
-Not only do they serve as critical habitat and foraging grounds for many species, but they also provide spaces for vulnerable species to recover from overfishing or other environmental threats.
+Marine protected areas have far-reaching benefits to local ecosystems and communities.
+Not only do they serve as critical habitat and foraging grounds for many species, they also provide spaces for vulnerable species to recover from overfishing or other environmental threats.
 Studies also document the “spillover effect” of marine resources like key fish species from protected areas into nearby depleted areas where fishing is allowed.
 Thus, increasing marine protected areas helps boost populations of marine species beyond the borders.

 The SRMR Rehabilitation project will focus on assessing the degradation of the Shark Reef Marine Reserve through biodiversity assessments and fish counts.
-In particular, the Beqa Adventure Divers will focus on key species like grouper, jacks, parrotfish, surgeonfish, emperors, and snappers to assess how much damage pandemic poaching may have caused.
+In particular, the Beqa Adventure Divers will focus on key species like grouper, jacks, parrotfish, surgeonfish, emperors and snappers to assess how much damage pandemic poaching may have caused.

 Future, follow-up surveys indicating “rapid rebound rates for many depleted fish species” would be the ultimate success story for this project, Marosi said.
 If key fish species were on the rebound, and populations were recovering at a steady rate, it would be “incredibly inspiring and motivating.”